jkrshw/jessek-blog/_posts/2014-09-09-continuous-blog-pt2.md

+---
+layout: post
-Title: Continuous Blogging Pt II
+title: Continuous Blogging Pt II
-Date: 2014-09-09 17:47
+date: 2014-09-09 17:47
-Tags: pelican, blog, performance
+tags: pelican, blog, performance
-Slug: continuous-blogging-pt2
+slug: continuous-blogging-pt2
+---

 It's been a while since I moved my blog to Pelican + Github + Travis + S3.
 At the risk of only blogging about how I build this blog, I thought I'd do a follow up post to [Continuos Blogging](|filename|/Posts/continuous-blog.md).